Daniel M. Gallagher: Professional career

 After his time with the SEC, Gallagher returned to the private sector and in 2016 became president of Patomak Global Partners, a financial services consulting firm.
-He changed jobs in 2017 and joined global pharmaceutical company Mylan N.V. as the chief legal officer.
+In 2017, he joined global pharmaceutical company Mylan N.V. as the chief legal officer.

-Gallagher rejoined WilmerHale in September 2019 where he serves as deputy chair of the firm’s Securities Department.
-His practice includes advising corporate boards and management on the full range of legal and strategic issues they face, and counseling financial services and accounting firms in investigations, regulatory proceedings and policy matters.
+Gallagher rejoined WilmerHale in September 2019 where he served as partner and deputy chair of the firm's Securities Department.
+His practice focused on advising corporate boards and management on the full range of legal and strategic issues they faced, and counseling financial services and accounting firms in investigations, regulatory proceedings and policy matters.

 In May 2020, Robinhood announced that Gallagher would be joining the company as Chief Legal Officer.

 Professional affiliations

+Gallagher serves as a fellow for the Columbia Law School’s program in the Law and Economics of Capital Markets.
+He is on the advisory boards of the New Civil Liberties Alliance and the Institute for Law and Economics at the University of Pennsylvania.
+He also serves on the Board of Visitors at Catholic University of America’s Columbus School of Law.

-Gallagher serves on the boards of the National Association of Corporate Directors (NACD), a leading membership organization for corporate board directors, and Symbiont, a blockchain technology company developing products in smart contracts and distributed ledgers for use in capital markets; and Robinhood, a commission-free investing app.
+Gallagher previously served on the board of the National Association of Corporate Directors (NACD), a leading membership organization for corporate board directors, and previously served on Robinhood's Board of Directors before joining the company as its Chief Legal Officer.

 He was formerly a non-executive director of the Irish Stock Exchange.

-He is also on the advisory boards for the Institute for Law and Economics at the University of Pennsylvania and the Center for Corporate Governance, part of the Raj & Kamla Gupta Governance Institute in Drexel University’s LeBow College of Business.
+He served on the advisory board of the Center for Corporate Governance, part of the Raj & Kamla Gupta Governance Institute in Drexel University's LeBow College of Business.